cchambers/discordbot-plugins/Feats/data/spell-sniper.markdown

 __**SPELL SNIPER**__
 *Prerequisite: The ability to cast at least one spell*

-You have learned techniques to enhance your attacks with certain kinds o f spells, gaining the following benefits:
+You have learned techniques to enhance your attacks with certain kinds of spells, gaining the following benefits:

 • When you cast a spell that requires you to make an attack roll, the spell’s range is doubled.
 • Your ranged spell attacks ignore half cover and three-quarters cover.